We’re entering a new era of real-world palladium applications

 China Precious Metals Industry Committee (CPMIC)

-The mission of CPMIC: Get all parties of industry together, strengthen the contact with relevant international organizations.
-CPMIC will be a platform with member units as the core, to promote the industry developing.
-We will create a fair, transparent and efficient industry organization with members as the masters.
+The mission of CPMIC is to bring all parties of industry together and strengthen ties with international organisations in the industry and beyond.
+CPMIC will serve as a platform with member units at its core, fostering the further development of the sector by acting as a fair, transparent and efficient industry organisation with members as the decision makers.

 Shanghai Metals Market (SMM)